 Let us uncover the perceived tensions that arise from this issue.

 The tension of needing to prioritise faith over citizenship (or vice versa) arises from the way some of them understand the concept of “Nation”.
 Debates and discussion about nationalism have been going on for centuries.
 There are three competing opinions of which two are applicable to help us understand this internal conflict which they may have felt.

-The second opinion comes from the Modernists, where they opined that a Nation is a constructed notion.
-It is born through the drawing of territorial boundaries and socially engineered through print-media, mass education, language and other elements like common history.
+The second opinion comes from the Modernists, who opined that a Nation is a constructed notion.
+It is born through the drawing of territorial boundaries and socially engineered through print media, mass education, language and other elements like common history.